Marie Louise Habets: Later life

-In late 1948 Habets had been promoted to Area Chief Nurse by the International Refugee Organization of the United Nations.
+In late 1948, Habets had been promoted to Area Chief Nurse by the International Refugee Organization of the United Nations.
 After continuing to help displaced persons for the next several years, she decided that she had no desire to live in her homeland again, and requested an American visa.
 Hulme was her sponsor in this, and the visa was granted.
 After one last visit with her family, Habets and Hulme sailed from Antwerp to the United States on the SS Noordam, arriving in New York City during February 1951.
 They initially settled in Arizona, where she worked as a nurse in a hospital serving the Navajo people.
 They later moved to California, where she nursed Audrey Hepburn after a horse-riding accident which occurred during her filming of The Unforgiven.

 In 1960, Hulme and Habets moved to the Hawaiian island of Kauai, where Hulme continued to write, with Habets's support and assistance.
 They grew tropical fruits, bred dogs, rode horses, had friends to stay, gave talks, and socialized among the other Kauai expats.
 They remained Catholics, and Hulme continued her involvement with the work of the mystic G. I. Gurdjieff.
 Habets did some nursing, though mainly on a private basis for friends.
 Hulme and Habets travelled widely, sometimes together, sometimes independently.

 Death and legacy

 Habets died in May 1986, five years after Hulme.
-Having inherited her literary estate, Habets, in her own will, shared it out among members of her own family, members of Hulme's family, and six sisters, who cannot be traced.
-The resultant confusion makes it unclear who owns the rights, and who can give permissions.
-This is probably why The Nun’s Story, along with Hulme's other books, remains out of print.
+Having inherited her literary estate, Habets, in her own will, shared it out among members of her own family, members of Hulme's family, and six sisters.
+There may at one time been some confusion about who owned the rights, and who could give permissions, which may explain why at least some of Hulme's books were out-of-print for several years.
+However, as of March 2025, it appears that several of Hulme's books have been reissued in paperback editions and are also available for purchase digitally.